darren254/international-school-jakarta-artifacts/README.md

 # international-school-jakarta-artifacts
-Comparative data and curated guides for Jakarta's top international and British schools.
-Specific focus on primary education and British School Jakarta standards for expat families and prospective students
+This repository offers curated data and guides on top-tier international schools in Jakarta, covering curricula such as the International Baccalaureate and the English National Curriculum, with a focus on institutions in South and Greater Jakarta.
+Detailed information on specific schools, including the British School Jakarta and the Independent School of Jakarta, is available through the International Schools Guide.
+For comprehensive information you might like to check out https://international-schools-guide.com/